Frequently Asked Questions

 Q: How soon before the quarter begins may a student be placed in homestay?

-A: It is recommended that students arrive at least 2-3 days before the first testing day so that they may adjust to their homestay and overcome jet lag.
+A: It is recommended that students arrive aon the approved arrival dates listed in their acceptance letter.
+This provided them with the time they would need before the first testing day so that they may adjust to their homestay and overcome jet lag.
 Be sure to check approved arrival dates.

 Q: Of the different housing options (homestay and dormitory) which is the best choice?